testsmt/yinyang/docs/fusion.rst

     #end

 The example realizes a fusion function for integer variables.
-First the variables x,y,z are declared.
+First, the variables x,y,z are declared.
 Variable c will be substituted by a random but fixed integer constant.
 Then fusion function :math:`z = f(x,y) =  x + y + c` is defined in the first assert block.
 Its corresponding inversion functions for x and y are described in the second and third asserts.